18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

-- **Visual identity design:** The ability to create and maintain a consistent, recognizable, and meaningful visual language.
+- **Visual identity design:** The ability to create and maintain a consistent, recognizable, and meaningful visual language
-- **Design systems:** The ability to create a collection of reusable, combinable components that adhere to a set of standards that define a consistent user experience.
+- **Design systems:** The ability to create a collection of reusable, combinable components that adhere to a set of standards that define a consistent user experience
-- **Design methods:** The ability to design interactive digital products, systems, and services.
+- **Design methods:** The ability to design interactive digital products, systems, and services
-- **Teamwork & collaboration:** The ability to work cooperatively with others to accomplish objectives and build inclusive and mutually-beneficial partnerships.
+- **Teamwork & collaboration:** The ability to work cooperatively with others to accomplish objectives and build inclusive and mutually-beneficial partnerships
-- **TTS core values alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact driven environment.
+- **TTS core values alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact driven environment

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).